mozilla/experiments-viewer/docs/api.md

 Query parameters:

-* `exp` (optional): This string will be used to find the experiment.
+* `ds` (optional): This string, representing the dataset ID, will be used to find the `DataSet` (aka experiment).
 If none provided this will default to the most recently added experiment.
 * `pop` (optional): A comma separated list of populations.
 If none provided, this will default to "All".